ekartashov/lib_msg.sh/docs/API_REFERENCE.md

 - `style`: Optional style for the prompt ("bracketed", "simple", or "" for no style)
 - `default_char`: **Mandatory** default choice ("Y", "y", "N", or "n")

-**Returns:** String "true" if user answered yes, "false" if user answered no.
+**Returns:** Exit code 0 if user answered yes, exit code 1 if user answered no.

 **Example:**
 ```sh